twse/bobsgame-fonts/Pixel Sans.md

 * Mobile Suit Gundam 00 – Not used in other games in the franchise (e.g. SD Gundam Battle Alliance).
 * More English Training – The font is available in-game as **European_LC12.NFTR** (European) and **LC12.NFTR** (Japanese) in ``common/fonts/data``. ``LC12.NFTR`` in the Japanese version of the game is encoded according to Shift-JIS, but many Kanji syllables and non-essential Shift-JIS characters are omitted. ``European_LC12.NFTR`` in the European version of the game is encoded according to Unicode/code page 1252 (Windows Latin-1).
 * Mumin no Okurimono
-* MySims – Not used in the PC and Wii versions.
+* MySims – Not used in the PC and Wii versions and the Cozy Bundle.
 * MySims Agents – The font is available in-game as **font_ncl.bin** in the ``fonts`` folder.
 Not used in the Wii version.
 * MySims Camera (DSiWare)
-* MySims Kingdom – Not used in the Wii version.
+* MySims Kingdom – Not used in the Wii version and the Cozy Bundle.
 * MySims Party – Not used in the Wii version.
 * Namco Museum DS
 * Nana: Live Staff Daiboshū!
 Shoshinsha Kangei